bsyk/gcp-letsencrypt/README.md

 Certificates will never be deleted, just removed from the load-balancer.
 You can see all certificates in the console [here](https://console.cloud.google.com/net-services/loadbalancing/advanced/sslCertificates/list).

 > NOTE: Remember to remove your temporary certificate from the https load-balancer.

+## TODO
+1. Setup a cron-style trigger so that certificates are checked for renewal each week(ish)